gem/oq-irmt-qgis/svir/help/source/05_load_indicators_from_platform.rst

 This will include the eight Andean countries of South America and countries within Sub-Saharan Africa.

-:numref:`fig-load-indicators-from-platform`. displays the *Select Socioeconomic Indicators* dialog that was developed to allow users to select indicators based on a number of factors and filtering mechanisms.
-A *Filters* section was developed to enable users to filter indicators by name, keywords, theme (e.g. Economy) and subtheme (e.g Resource Distribution and Poverty).
-The *subtheme* dropdown menu is automatically populated depending on the selection of a respective theme.
-When *Get indicators* is pressed, a list of filtered indicators is populated on the left side of the dialog within the *Select indicators* window.
-If no filters are set, then the whole list of indicators available within the database is retrieved and displayed within the *Select indicators* window.
+:numref:`fig-load-indicators-from-platform`. displays the :guilabel:`Select
+Socioeconomic Indicators` dialog that was developed to allow users to select indicators based on a number of factors and filtering mechanisms.
+A :guilabel:`Filters` section was developed to enable users to filter indicators by name, keywords, theme (e.g. Economy) and subtheme (e.g Resource Distribution and Poverty).
+The :guilabel:`subtheme` dropdown menu is automatically populated depending on the selection of a respective theme.
+When :guilabel:`Get indicators` is pressed, a list of filtered indicators is populated on the left side of the dialog within the :guilabel:`Select indicators` window.
+If no filters are set, then the whole list of indicators available within the database is retrieved and displayed within the :guilabel:`Select indicators` window.

-From the *Select indicators* window, it is possible to select one or more indicators by single-clicking them in the *Unselected* list on the left.
+From the :guilabel:`Select indicators` window, it is possible to select one or more indicators by single-clicking them in the :guilabel:`Unselected` list on the left.
-Double-clicking the selected indicator(s) moves them to the *Selected* list on the right, and the corresponding data will be downloaded from the OQ-Platform.
+Double-clicking the selected indicator(s) moves them to the :guilabel:`Selected` list on the right, and the corresponding data will be downloaded from the OQ-Platform.
-Another way to move items to the right, or back to the left, is to use the four central buttons (*add the selected items*, *remove the selected items*, *add all*, *remove all*).
-The *Indicator details* section displays information about the last selected indicator: code, short name, longer description, source and aggregation method.
+Another way to move items to the right, or back to the left, is to use the four central buttons (:guilabel:`add the selected items`, :guilabel:`remove the selected items`, :guilabel:`add all`, :guilabel:`remove all`).
+The :guilabel:`Indicator details` section displays information about the last selected indicator: code, short name, longer description, source and aggregation method.

-The *Select countries* dialog contains the list of enumeration types (in this case countries) that socioeconomic data is available for within the database.
+The :guilabel:`Select countries` dialog contains the list of enumeration types (in this case countries) that socioeconomic data is available for within the database.
-Countries can be selected from the list in the same manner that indicators are selected using *Select indicators*.
-Once at least one indicator and one country has been selected, the *OK* button will be enabled.
-By pressing the *OK* button, data will be downloaded from the OQ-Platform and compiled into a vector shapefile for display and manipulation within QGIS (another dialog will ask you where to save the shapefile that will be obtained).
+Countries can be selected from the list in the same manner that indicators are selected using :guilabel:`Select indicators`.
+Once at least one indicator and one country has been selected, the :guilabel:`OK` button will be enabled.
+By pressing the :guilabel:`OK` button, data will be downloaded from the OQ-Platform and compiled into a vector shapefile for display and manipulation within QGIS (another dialog will ask you where to save the shapefile that will be obtained).
 The layer will contain